Building an Autism-Competent Workforce in Adult Autism Services

 Operational example 1: Recruitment redesign

-A provider replaced generic interviews with scenario-based questions focused on autism-specific challenges.
+A provider replaced generic interviews with scenario-based assessments focused on autism-specific challenges, including communication differences and distress responses.

 Operational example 2: Training linked to outcomes